 Although we use them every day, many cleaners and chemicals we keep in our homes can be very dangerous if splashed on the skin, inhaled or ingested.
 To avoid serious accidents, carefully follow the instructions on the product label and store any chemical product safely, especially if you have children or pets living in your home.
-If you need to clean a crime scene, you might want to consider hiring a professional.
 Here are a number of common household chemicals that can cause severe health problems:

 Swallowing antifreeze (ethylene glycol) may cause damage to the heart, brain, kidney and other internal organs.
 Inhaling antifreeze is not as dangerous, but may cause dizziness.

 Being a strong corrosive substance, bleach can affect the respiratory system if inhaled.
 Bleach can also irritate or burn the skin and eyes.
 Ingesting bleach can cause pulmonary edema or vomiting and coma.
 Always wear cleaning gloves and a dust mask when using bleach.